Building an Emergency Fund: Why and How

 Financial Security and Peace of Mind

 An emergency fund provides more than just practical financial protection—it delivers peace of mind.
-Knowing you can handle unexpected expenses without going into debt creates psychological security that positively impacts all areas of life.
+Knowing you can handle unexpected expenses without going into debt or disrupting your financial goals creates psychological security that positively impacts all areas of life.

 Breaking the Debt Cycle